 - Prerequisite: You have passed the exam for the module for which you want to work as an assistant.

-- Application: Informal e-mail to the coordinator of the curriculum until two weeks before the semester ends.
-Jens Jordan firstname.lastname@example.org and/or Dr. Wolfgang Weigel email@example.com.
+- Application: Informal e-mail to the coordinator of the curriculum until 02 September 2020 Jens Jordan firstname.lastname@example.org and/or Dr. Wolfgang Weigel email@example.com.
 Indicate which events interest you (if possible several alternatives).
 During the lecture-free time, you will receive an answer to your application.

 For all assistants correcting for the first time in mathematics, a corrector training is compulsory, for all assistants, who hold a tutorial for the first time in mathematics, a tutor training is obligatory.